-There must a clear plan setting out two walks per dog each day for a minimum of 20 minutes each or two sessions of access to a secure open area away from the kennel unit.
+There must be a clear plan setting out two walks per dog each day for a minimum of 20 minutes each or two sessions of access to a secure open area away from the kennel unit.
+There must be an alternative form of enrichment planned for dogs which cannot be exercised for veterinary reasons for the same periods of time.